Fish diseases and parasites: Parasites

-Fish gills are also the preferred habitat of many external parasites, attached to the gill but living out of it.
+Fish gills are also the preferred habitat of many external parasites, attached to the gill but living outside of it.
 The most common are monogeneans and certain groups of parasitic copepods, which can be extremely numerous.
 Other external parasites found on gills are leeches and, in seawater, larvae of gnathiid isopods.
 Isopod fish parasites are mostly external and feed on blood.
 The larvae of the Gnathiidae family and adult cymothoidids have piercing and sucking mouthparts and clawed limbs adapted for clinging onto their hosts.
 Cymothoa exigua is a parasite of various marine fish.
 It causes the tongue of the fish to atrophy and takes its place in what is believed to be the first instance discovered of a parasite functionally replacing a host structure in animals.

 Other parasitic disorders, include Gyrodactylus salaris, Ichthyophthirius multifiliis, cryptocaryon, velvet disease, Brooklynella hostilis, Hole in the head, Glugea, Ceratomyxa shasta, Kudoa thyrsites, Tetracapsuloides bryosalmonae, Cymothoa exigua, leeches, nematode, flukes, carp lice and salmon lice.

 Although parasites are generally considered to be harmful, the eradication of all parasites would not necessarily be beneficial.
 Parasites account for as much as or more than half of life's diversity; they perform an important ecological role (by weakening prey) that ecosystems would take some time to adapt to; and without parasites organisms may eventually tend to asexual reproduction, diminishing the diversity of sexually dimorphic traits.
 Parasites provide an opportunity for the transfer of genetic material between species.
 On rare, but significant, occasions this may facilitate evolutionary changes that would not otherwise occur, or that would otherwise take even longer.

 Below are some life cycles of fish parasites: